 From the mission selection, you can select from a small range of missions based on risk, detailing the rewards should you complete it.
 Once ready to go, you take command of your Captain, hit launch on the command panel at the foot of the screen, then select the route you wish to take to complete the mission.

-Space Crew - Hawaiian
+Space Crew review

-Style first.
+Hawaiian.
 Source: Screen capture

 There’s the fastest route and the safest route.
 Let’s make it clear: the fastest route is not the quickest way to go.
 Logistically, yes, but when the alternative is safest, that means you’ll be bombarded by enemy ships if taking the speediest way.
 There is an upside as you get more XP if you defeat them, but Space Crew is a strategy game, and you can’t wing it – you need to use the skills of each member.